siebentod/obsidian-snippets/(DvJS) Simple +1\-1 Button DvJS query.md

 This DataviewJS query takes all notes with #repetition tag and "repetition" property with value less then 5.
-And presents it with buttons +1 and -1, which affect "repetition" property
+And presents it with buttons +1 and -1, which affect "repetition" property.
+Works with inline fields

 ```dataviewjs
 const {update} = this.app.plugins.plugins["metaedit"].api